Rexzell/My-Portfolio/README.md

 A simple web app built with React that [what it does].

 ## Tech Stack
-- React
-- JavaScript / TypeScript
+- HTML
-- CSS / Tailwind
+- CSS
+- JavaScript

 ## Features
 - Responsive UI
-- API integration
 - User-friendly interface
+- My Projects

 ## How to Run
-npm install
-npm start
+Open the `index.html` file in any web browser.